Shaza Hotels Triumphs at World Travel Awards 2024 Bagging Two Prestigious Awards

 Date

-Shaza Hotels, the unique luxury hotel brand inspired by the cultures of the Silk Route, bagged the coveted World Travel Awards for the ‘World’s Leading Halal Hospitality Brand’ at the grand finale ceremony held at Madeira, in Portugal.
+(MENAFN- EVOPS PR) Shaza Hotels, the unique luxury hotel brand inspired by the cultures of the Silk Route, bagged the coveted World travel Awards for the ‘World’s Leading Halal Hospitality Brand’ at the grand finale ceremony held at Madeira, in Portugal.
 The brand also won another major award at the ceremony for ‘World’s Leading Luxury Halal Hotel’ for its prestigious hotel in Makkah, Saudi Arabia.

 “This is an extraordinary achievement for Shaza Hotels and we truly appreciate being honored by these acclaimed awards,” said Simon Coombs, CEO, Shaza Hotels.
 “The World Travel Awards are the benchmark of excellence in the travel, tourism, and hospitality industry.
 Winning across two top categories underscores Shaza Hotels’ commitment to delivering unparalleled luxury and upscale experiences for halal-conscious travellers,” he added.